 Testing JavaScript Event Listeners with Jest

-Jest is a JavaScript testing framework maintained by Facebook, Inc. designed and built by Christoph Nakazawa with a focus on simplicity and support for large web applications.
-It works with projects using Babel, TypeScript, Node.js, React, Angular, Vue.js and Svelte.
-Wikipedia
+Jest is a JavaScript testing framework maintained by Facebook, Inc. It was designed and built by Christoph Nakazawa with a focus on simplicity and support for large web applications.
+Jest works seamlessly with projects using Babel, TypeScript, Node.js, React, Angular, Vue.js, and Svelte.

-Let’s start the tutorial.
-Suppose you have the following javascript function
+Let’s start with a simple example.
+Suppose you have the following JavaScript function:

 module.exports = {